mattlean/lean-js-app-starter/docs/nodejs/nodejs/configuration.md

 ```javascript
 parts.genSourceMaps({ type: 'source-map' })
 ```
-Enable JavaScript source maps with `'cheap-module-eval-source-map'`.
+Enable JavaScript source maps with `'source-map'`.
 More info can be found in the [webpack "Devtool" docs](https://webpack.js.org/configuration/devtool).